Canadian Broadcasting Corporation: Logos and slogans

-The updated one-colour version of the gem/pizza logo, created by Hubert Tison and Robert Innes, was introduced on January 1, 1986, and with it was introduced a new series of computer graphic-generated television idents for CBC and Radio-Canada.
-These idents consisted of different background colours corresponding to the time of day behind a translucent CBC gem logo, accompanied by different arrangements of the CBC's new, synthesized five-note jingle.
+The updated one-colour version of the gem/pizza logo, created by Hubert Tison and Robert Innes, was introduced on January 1, 1986, and with it was introduced a new series of computer graphic-generated television idents for the CBC and Radio-Canada.
+These idents consisted of different background colours corresponding to the time of the day behind a translucent CBC gem logo, accompanied by different arrangements of the CBC's new, synthesized five-note jingle.
 The logo was changed to one colour, generally dark blue on white, or white on dark blue, in 1986.
 Print ads and most television promos, however, have always used a single-colour version of this logo since 1974.
+During 1986, they use gold platings on their idents to commemorate the 50th anniversary of the CBC.

-In 1992, CBC updated its logo design to make it simpler and more red (or white on a red background).
+In 1992, the CBC updated its logo design to make it simpler and more red (or white on a red background).
 The new logo design, created by Swiss-Canadian design firm Gottschalk + Ash, reduces the number of geometric sections in the logo to 13 instead of the previous logo's 25, and the "C" in the centre of the logo became a simple red circle.
 According to graphic designer Todd Falkowsky, the logo's red colour also represents Canada in a symbolic way.
-With the launch of the current design, new television idents were introduced in November that year, also using CGI.
+With the launch of the current design, new television idents were introduced in November of that year, also using CGI.
 Since the early 2000s, it has also appeared in white (sometimes red) on a textured or coloured background.
 It is now CBC/Radio-Canada's longest-used logo, surpassing the original incarnation of the Gem logo and the CBC's 1940 logo.

 CBC television slogans have been periodically updated: